TMcKay822/TheZebra_HOMEWORK/README.md

-What I would have liked to do next time:
-- Validation tests for the future:
+## Validation tests for the future:
 - We could consider adding a summary of the data, count of columns, count of rows, average or sum of the float values (Cost Per Clicks) before and after transformation
 - We could come up with a set of rules of what errors we have received in the past when we get these files.
--         For instance, are there specific campaign IDs to look for and expect each time?
+For instance, are there specific campaign IDs to look for and expect each time?
 -  Should there be a set number of characters for each columnn, as in a max number of characters a column can contain?
 For instance phone number should be 7 digits.